 Some of our students are “naturally strategic” readers.
-You know who I mean – those kids who figure out (seemingly on their own) that they should look at the picture, or start a sentence over when they come to a tricky word.
+You know who I mean – those kids who figure out (seemingly on their own) that they should break up a word into chunks, or start a sentence over if they get stuck.

 But – as I’m sure you already know – this is definitely not true for all of our students.
 For some kids, using decoding strategies doesn’t come quite as naturally.